jlevy/og-equity-compensation/README.md

   *startup* is informal, and not everyone uses it consistently.
 - Startups are not the same as small businesses.
-  Small businesses, like a coffee shop or plumbing business, typically intend to grow slowly and organically, while typically relying much less on investment capital and equity compensation.
+  Small businesses, like a coffee shop or plumbing business, typically intend to grow slowly and organically, while relying much less on investment capital and equity compensation.
   Distinguished startup investor
   [Paul Graham](https://en.wikipedia.org/wiki/Paul_Graham_(programmer))
   [emphasizes](http://www.paulgraham.com/growth.html) that it’s best to think of a startup as any [early stage](#stages-of-a-startup) company intending to grow quickly.